fortyoneplustwo/notestamp/README.md

     }
   }, []) // the compiler will tell you what needs to be added to the dependency array

-// Rest of the component logic goes here...
+// ...
+Rest of the component logic goes here.
 }
 ```

 ### Props
+The props object will contain what you have decalred in Step 1 plus some additional fields.

 - `label`: The text that appears in the title bar when starting a new project with your media component.
 - `type`: A unique identifier for your media component.
 - `title`: If opening an existing project, then this value is the title of the project.
 If opening a new project, this value is an empty string.